utkarshchoubeycs/XRecognition/README.md

 Once you have done all this, Your application is Ready to run!
 Type "Flask run" on Terminal and your web application will start.

-I have bought the domain and hosted this web application on xrecognition.in Please check the website and also i have included the rest of the code here.
+I have bought the domain and hosted this web application on http://xrecognition.in Please check the website and also i have included the rest of the code here.